 Your first consultation is free, so call (972) 233-5700 today and schedule your free consultation to find out what Law Offices of Richard C. McConathy can do for your Texas open container violation or other DWI-related charges.

 Important Terms Regarding Open Alcohol Container in Vehicle

-In order to understand Texas open container law, there are a few definitions of legal terms outlined in Section 49.031 of the Texas Penal Code that are important to understand first.
+In order to understand Texas open container law, there are a few definitions of legal terms outlined in Section 49.031 of the Texas Penal Code that is important to understand first.
 An experienced DFW metroplex criminal defense attorney can assist you in understanding how the following definitions affect your Texas open container case:

-- Open container – a bottle, can, or any receptacle that contains any amount of alcoholic beverage and that is open, has been opened, has a broken seal, or has contents which are partially removed
+- Open container – a bottle, can, or any receptacle that contains any amount of alcoholic beverage and that is open, has been opened, has a broken seal, or has contents that are partially removed

-- Passenger area of a motor vehicle – the area of a motor vehicle designed to seat the driver and passengers of a vehicle, excluding a locked glove compartment or similar locked storage compartment, the trunk of the vehicle, and the area behind the last upright seat of a vehicle that has no trunk
+- Passenger area of a motor vehicle – the area of a motor vehicle designed to seat the driver and passengers of a vehicle, excluding a locked glove compartment or similarly locked storage compartment, the trunk of the vehicle, and the area behind the last upright seat of a vehicle that has no trunk

 - Public highway – the entire width between and immediately adjacent to the boundary lines of any public road, street, highway, interstate, or other publicly-maintained way of which at least part is open for motor vehicle travel